 The Method of Manufactured Solutions (MMS) provides analytic ground-truth pairs by choosing a target field and deriving the corresponding source term and boundary data~\cite{method_manufactured_solutions}.
 MMS has long served for numerical-solver verification and was recently adopted for PINN evaluation~\cite{pinns_evaluated_with_method_manufactured_solutions} and operator training~\cite{hasani2024generating}.
 However, prior studies focus on single equations (e.g.\ Poisson); leveraging MMS for \emph{multi-physics} operator pre-training remains largely unexplored.

-Our work situates itself at the intersection of these lines: we couple a Swin-Transformer hypernetwork with mixed MMS and physics-informed supervision to produce a single model that generalizes zero-shot across diverse linear, elliptic, hyperbolic, and parabolic PDEs with mixed boundary conditions and diverse 2-D geometries.
+Our work situates itself at the intersection of these lines: we couple a Swin Transformer hypernetwork with mixed MMS and physics-informed supervision to produce a single model that generalizes zero-shot across diverse linear, elliptic, hyperbolic, and parabolic PDEs with mixed boundary conditions and diverse 2D geometries.